IBM/image-analysis-iot-alert/README.md

 > There will be manual setups from the terminal, running command lines.
 Because credentials are needed in files.

-## Steps - IMPORTANT - Read slow
+## Steps - IMPORTANT - Read Slow

 ### As the diagram above in the picture presents six steps.
-Create all the bullet points mentioned and save their credentials on a spreadshhet.
+Create all the bullet points mentioned and save their credentials on a spreadsheet.
 Make sure you start from here with the followings:

 * Create a Watson IoT Platform service instance from the Bluemix Catalog

 * Create a [gateway](https://developer.ibm.com/recipes/tutorials/how-to-register-gateways-in-ibm-watson-iot-platform/) and a [device](https://developer.ibm.com/recipes/tutorials/how-to-register-devices-in-ibm-iot-foundation/) manually in the IoT platform.
 They will be auto-registered when data will flow later on from IBM Functions the first time.

 * Create a Node-RED package (it already includes Cloudant database)

 * Create Visual Recognition service instance

 * Create IBM Cloud Functions from the Catalog